Open Container Law Michigan

 The police did not have a valid reason to search the vehicle

-If you have been charged with Open Container contact Criminal Defense Lawyer, Aaron J. Boria for a free consolation today (734) 453-7806
+If you have been charged with Open Container or another crime contact Michigan criminal lawyer, Aaron J. Boria today (734) 453-7806

 A suspect had just gotten off work and was called by his roommate to pick him up from a party.
 The roommate had been drinking.
 After the suspect and roommate pulled into their driveway, two police officers on foot approached them.
 The officers asked if anyone had been drinking.
 The suspect informed the officers that he had not been drinking because he had just gotten off work.
 As the officer was questioning the roommate the officer noticed an open container in the roommate’s pocket.
 The officer then proceeded to charge the suspect under the Open Container Law in Michigan for transporting open alcohol.

 Criminal lawyer, Aaron J. Boria was hired and we were able to negotiate a civil infraction for our client, the same category as a parking ticket.
 After hiring Boria the client walked away without a criminal conviction, no probation, no jail time.
 Our client paid a fine and left the court.